Balletie/OSHi/README.md

 Bonus assignment for the Operating Systems course.

+##Features

+Currently supports:

+ * Execution of commands (optionally in background)
+ * A few builtins: history and exit
+ * Possible to use !! and !N shorthand for executing the last or N-th command.

+##Compiling and Installation

 Run `make` to compile, or `make install` to compile and install in the $out/bin directory. $out is by default the current directory, and may be overridden by an environment variable of the same name.